This feature is included for free in our Uptime Monitor service.

-When adding a website Uptime Monitor containing a domain name (aka not an IP link), our system will try to determine your domain’s expiration date.
+When monitoring the uptime of a target that contains a domain name, our system will try to determine the domain’s expiration date.

-This is monitored by default, there’s no extra settings you’ll need to configure.
+This is enabled by default, there’s no extra settings you’ll need to configure.

-Once you add a website Uptime Monitor containing a domain name:
+Once you’ve added the Uptime Monitor containing the domain name:

 - it can take up to 15 minutes for our system to find your domain’s expiry date